A new school with a growing local community identity

-Each term the weekly timetable is suspended for a morning to enable all pupils take part in a themed House Day eg healthy living, exploring different cultures and art.
+Each term the weekly timetable is suspended for a morning or afternoon to enable all pupils to take part in a themed House Day eg healthy living, exploring different cultures and art.
 House T shirts are worn for House Days and key competitions.

 A member of staff is responsible for coordinating each house.

 Pupils in Year 6 will become Head of House and Deputy Head of House via a pupil election process.
 This will involve the preparation of a campaign speech.